Glenn Cummins, Ph.D.

 Dr. Cummins has conducted media research employing both quantitative and qualitative methods.
 His research generally examines audience response to entertainment media and has employed a variety of tools, including physiology, eye tracking, and dial-testing.
 His research has appeared in a number of top communication journals including the Journal of Communication, Media Psychology, Journalism and Mass Communication Quarterly, and Mass Communication and Society.

-In addition to serving as director of the CCR, he is also an associate professor in the College of Media and Communication.
+In addition to serving as director of the CCR, he is also an associate professor in the College of Media & Communication.
 He teaches both graduate and undergraduate courses on electronic media and society, sports media, research methods, data analysis, and communication theory.
 He previously worked in television as a news producer, videographer, and editor.

 Harrison Gong (B.S., Shanghai Ocean University; M.A., Abilene Christian University) is a Ph.D. student in the College of Media & Communication.
 His research interests include empirical approaches to increase the persuasiveness of advertisement messages in a multicultural environment, and diffusion efficiency though new media in different cultures.
 His research has employed eye tracking, dial testing, lab-based experiments, and online surveys.

 Cody Hale (B.A., Texas Tech University) is a master's student in the College of Media & Communication.
 He assists the CCR in scheduling labs and directing A/V within the focus group lab.
 In addition, he assists in administering the college's undergrad participant pool.